tiyd-rails-2015-01/menu/README.md

 ## General Thoughts
 AAAARGGHH CSS!
 Things I'm stuck on:
--tried to shrink height of header a million ways; nothing worked -can't get around the formatting of the "user agent stylesheet" on the button and dropdown on the forms -the form formatting is pretty terrible in all directions, but passable...although I had to use break because calling margin-top or padding on that class did NOTHING
+* tried to shrink height of header a million ways; nothing worked

+* can't get around the formatting of the "user agent stylesheet" on the button and dropdown on the forms

+* the form formatting is pretty terrible in all directions, but passable...although I had to use break because calling margin-top or padding on that class did NOTHING

--refills provides soooo much code, I think there are unnecessary duplicates...or with some things, I compromised and changed a bigger category because I couldn't figure out how to target the smaller one.
+* refills provides soooo much code, I think there are unnecessary duplicates...or with some things, I compromised and changed a bigger category because I couldn't figure out how to target the smaller one.

 ## Description